sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 Other Linux distributions, such as Slackware are never tested, so may or may not work.

 === Mac OS X ===
+ * OSX 10.4 (Tiger) on PPC.
+The pexpect interfaces tend to be less reliable than other platforms, so you might see some unreproducible doctest failures.
+Also, the "Mac App" doesn't work on OS X 10.4, but building from source or non-App binaries should work.
- * OS X 10.4 (Tiger), 10.5 (Leopard), both PPC and Intel chips.
-Note that 10.4 PPC is fully supported.
+ * OSX 10.5 (Leopard), both PPC and Intel chips.
- * OS X 10.7 (Lion), 10.8 (Mountain Lion), 10.9 (Mavericks), provided you use a sufficiently recent version of XCode.
+ * OSX 10.7 (Lion) and 10.8 (Mountain Lion) provided you use a sufficiently recent version of XCode.

 === Solaris ===
  * Solaris 10 03/2005 or any later Solaris 10 release on x86 processors in 32-bit mode.